Characterization of John domains via weak tangents: Preliminaries

 \begin{definition} Let $X,Y$ be two closed sets in $\C$.
 We say that $Y$ is a \textit{weak tangent} of $X$ if there is a sequence of points $p_n\in X$ and scales $\lambda_n>0$, $n\in \N$, with $\lim_{n\to \infty}\lambda_n=0$ such that if

 then the sequence $\{X_n\}_{n\in\N}$ converges in the local Hausdorff sense to $Y$. \end{definition}

 We remark that weak tangents of $X$ are defined in the literature as metric spaces obtained by considering pointed Gromov--Hausdorff limits of the sequence $(X_n,|\cdot|, 0)$.
+See, for example, \cite[Definition 8.2.2]{Bur} and \cite[Definition 5.2]{Kin}.
 However, by Theorem \ref{theorem:equivalence}, weak tangents of $X$ are isometric to local Hausdorff limits of $X_n$, which are subsets of $\C$.
-Hence, when we refer to weak tangents of a planar set, we will always assume that they are subsets of the plane and they arise as local Hausdorff limits of a sequence $X_n$ as above.
+Hence, when we refer to weak tangents of a planar set, we will always assume that they are subsets of the plane and that they arise as local Hausdorff limits of a sequence $X_n$ as above.